Nursing Care Plans for Diabetes: What You Need to Know

 Nutrition Therapy

-Nutrition therapy can help improve glucose levels by as much as 2 percent2, comparable to oral medications, and has the following goals:
+Nutrition therapy can help improve glucose and HgA1C.
+2 Dietary interventions have the following goals:

 • Promote and support healthful eating patterns with emphasis on a variety of nutrient-dense food in appropriate portion sizes to improve health and attain goals